Felicity Huffman Netflix Project Shelved After Actress Pleads Guilty In College Admissions Scandal

-Netflix has shelved, at least for the time being, a film starring Felicity Huffman after the actress entered a guilty plea in the ongoing college admissions scandal.
+Netflix has shelved, at least for the time being, a film starring Felicity Huffman.
+This news comes after the actress entered a guilty plea in the ongoing college admissions scandal.

-As The Guardian reports, Netflix was to release the original romantic comedy Otherhood, starring Huffman, as well as Patricia Arquette and Angela Bassett, on April 26.
-However, following the actress’ guilty plea, Netflix has withdrawn plans to release the film until further notice.
+As The Guardian reports, Netflix was to release the original romantic comedy Otherhood, starring Huffman — as well as Patricia Arquette and Angela Bassett — on April 26.
+However, following the actress’s guilty plea, Netflix has withdrawn plans to release the film until further notice.

 “The lighthearted feature apparently follows three mothers who are at the end of their ropes when it comes to their adult sons, played by Jake Lacy, Jake Hoffman, and Sinqua Walls.”